Photo credit: Creative Commons - chaiwithchrist.com

 During Times of Prosperity

-Guard yourself in times of abundance and prepare yourself for the likelihood of an onslaught of temptation.
-Look especially for the temptation of ingratitude, denying that your prosperity is a gift of God’s grace; look for the temptation of greed, hoarding your wealth instead of being generous with it; look for the temptation of pride, believing that this abundance proves that God favors you over others.
-Always be aware that prosperity may be a kind of smokescreen that obscures the great temptation lurking behind it.
+Guard yourself when you're in a season of plenty and prepare for a potential onslaught of temptation.
+Watch especially for the temptation of ingratitude, denying that your prosperity is a gift of God’s grace.
+Look for the temptation of greed, hoarding your wealth instead of being generous.
+And beware of pride, believing that this abundance proves God favors you over others.
+Always be aware that prosperity might be a kind of smokescreen, obscuring the significant temptation lurking behind it.
 Be wary of prosperity!

 1 Timothy 6:10 NIV For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.